 When it comes to compensation for a criminal injury, the injury in question can be physical and psychological.
 If you’re mugged, beaten up, attacked or assaulted then it’s likely you’ve been physically hurt, but it’s also likely you’ve suffered some form of psychological trauma.

 While psychological injuries aren’t as visible as physical ones, and therefore can appear less severe, this often isn’t the case.
 You may no longer feel safe when in your own home or walking by yourself.

-If you’ve experience this, then you can talk to us about making a mental health claim – we can advise whether we think you might be eligible to make a claim and can help you take the next steps.
+If you’ve experience this, then you can talk to a trained legal adviser about making a mental health claim – they can advise whether they think you might be eligible to make a claim and can help you take the next steps.

 If you witnessed a violent crime, it’s likely you’ll be experiencing some trauma and shock.
 Whether it was an armed robbery or a physical attack, the effects afterward can have a long-lasting impact on how you live your daily life; leaving you anxious about public spaces or even feeling afraid to leave your house.

-If this sounds familiar then it’s likely we can help.
-We offer free, impartial advice, without any pressure to start a claim – so either contact us on 0800 234 6438 or provide us your details and we’ll call you back.
+If this sounds familiar then it’s likely a trained legal adviser can help.
+They offer free, impartial advice, without any pressure to start a claim – so either contact them on 0800 234 6438 or submits your details online and they’ll call you back.